 Current versions of the System Folder are marked by a Macintosh icon on the folder icon, as shown in Figure 11-1.

-- 3. Insert Utilities disk 2, and open the disk. - 4.
-Copy CloseView into the System Folder by dragging the CloseView icon onto the System Folder icon on your startup disk.
+- 3. Insert Utilities disk 1. - 4.
+Copy CloseView into the System Folder by dragging the icon representing CloseView onto the System Folder on your startup disk.

 Figure 11-1 Installing CloseView

 5. Restart your Macintosh.